Bleed (video game)

 Bleed is a platform video game developed by Canadian indie studio Bootdisk Revolution.
 The game was originally released for Xbox Live Indie Games on December 12, 2012.
 Bleed was later released for Windows and OS X on February 22, 2013, through Desura and the developer's website, and through Steam on July 3, 2013.
-In 2017, Bleed was ported to the Nintendo Switch.
-A sequel, Bleed 2, was released on March 8, 2018.
+In 2017, Bleed was ported to other platforms including Nintendo Switch.
+A sequel, Bleed 2, was released on February 8, 2017.